microsoft/APSI/README.md

 If the corresponding label parts `label416-part1` and `label12-part1` are different, it will be impossible to create a label interpolation polynomial `L`.

 This issue is resolved by checking, before inserting an item into a bin bundle, that its parts do not already appear in the same locations.
-If any of them does, the item simply cannot be inserted into that bin bundle, and possibly a new bin bundle for the same bundle index must be created.
+If any of them does, the item simply cannot be inserted into that bin bundle, and a new bin bundle for the same bundle index must be created.

 ## Implementation Details